 The Literature Department offers our strongest applicants fellowships that include full tuition remission and a substantial (taxable) stipend for each of two years of full-time study.
 We also offer some partial awards: half tuition remission and half stipend.
 The competition for merit scholarships is keen.
-The priority application deadline to be considered for merit fellowships is November 15.
-After November 15, the program continues to accept applications on a rolling basis.
-New applicants will continue to be considered for merit awards upon availability of funds.
+The priority application deadline to be considered for merit fellowships is January 15.

-- Students who receive merit awards have the opportunity to work up to twenty hours a week—for which they are compensated on an hourly basis—as writing consultants at AU’s Writing Center and/or as teaching assistants to professors who are teaching General Education or undergraduate literature survey courses.
+- Students who receive full merit awards have the opportunity to work up to twenty hours a week—for which they are compensated on an hourly basis—as writing consultants at AU’s Writing Center.
+The full merit award is rarely offered.

 Need-Based Financial Aid